 Every Chartered Accountant can not be a forensic auditor

-I see a lot of Accounting Firms on various panel of forensic audits.
-They are always trying to make a good fortunes out of the booming sector.
-Many of these are certified from Institute of Chartered Accountants of India.
+I see a lot of Accounting Firms on various panels of forensic audits.
+They are always trying to make a good fortune out of the booming sector.
+Many of these are certified by the Institute of Chartered Accountants of India.
 But it is important to understand the paradigm shift in the way the non-traditional practice is conducted.
 Decades back, auditors used to offer all services under one roof.
 Even today, many of the firms have the same mindset.

 The Reserve Bank of India has made forensic audits mandatory for large advances and restructuring of accounts.